FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 * for a device which has accessed the provisioning network, limit the total amount of data which it is allowed to transfer through the network.

-## Privacy Considerations

-The NAIs used here are contained in a public registry, and therefore do not have to follow the username privacy recommendations of
-{{RFC7542, Section 2.4}}.
-However, there may be other personally identifying information contained in EAP or AAA packets.
-This situation is no different from normal EAP authentication, and thus has no additional positive or negative implications for privacy.

 # Acknowledgements

 Mohit Sethi provided valuable insight that using subdomains was better and more informative than the original method, which used only the utf8-username portion of the NAI.

-The document was further improved with reviews from Ignes Robles.
+The document was further improved with reviews from Ignes Robles and Ben Kaduk.

 --- back